-Giles Scott-Smith is Professor of Diplomatic History of Transatlantic Relations since WWII at Leiden University.
+Giles Scott-Smith is the Roosevelt Chair in New Diplomatic History at Leiden University.
 He serves as the Institute's Academic Director.

 Giles Scott-Smith’s research has four broad fields of interest:

 - The history and practice of public diplomacy

 - The study of diplomacy from the perspective of ‘new diplomatic history’